 Anne’s body of work examines animals and their behaviour, scientific discourse, and feminist issues in science.
 Her studies are wide-ranging and enlightening.
 They shed light on maturity and friendship in social species like chimps and lemurs; examine animal locomotion of giraffes, camels, and okapi; explore wildlife conservation, ecology and management in Canada and Europe; and critique gender bias, genetic, and evolutionary thought in behavioural science.

 Anne has authored more than 20 books covering topics as diverse as zoology, biography, adventure travel (her own!), evolution, feminist theory, and a newly published children’s non-fiction book about – you guessed it – giraffes.
-Anne is featured in Wild Journey: The Anne Innis Story (2011), a CBC radio documentary, and the 2018 film titled The Woman Who Loves Giraffes
+Anne is featured in Wild Journey: The Anne Innis Story (2011), a CBC radio documentary, and the 2018 film titled The Woman Who Loves Giraffes.

 “I’m so pleased that organizations like WXN exist to provide a platform for the recognition of women’s accomplishments," said Innis Dagg.
 "I am honoured to be recognized, but I’m most pleased to be amongst the bright young minds that will lead us into the future.
 It’s all very inspiring.”

-Simone Harrington, Science and Business Alumus
+Simone Harrington, Science and Business Alumnus

 Alum Simon Harrington is the Vice-President, Institute for Better Health with Trillium Health Partners.
 She was recognized in the Mercedes-Benz Emerging Leaders category, which recognizes women between the ages of 30 to 40 years, who have held successive leadership positions within their organizations and have a proven passion for learning and innovation.